tiber10/A-combinatorial-auction-based-approach-for-IoT-Service-composition/README.md

 # A-combinatorial-auction-based-approach-for-IoT-Service-composition
 The present project transforms the service composition problem into an optimization problem.
 Moreover, in this project we also propose a combinatorial auction approach (the Or bids method) in order to provide the best services selection to construct the service composition.
+The project in under review.
+Once its published, this repo will be updated

 ## Results and Discussion
 This project was a shared project between Hana NECIB for master's graduation and Me.